Alexander Bogomazov: Life in Caucasus, 1915-1917

 From 1915 until the end of 1917, Bohomazov lived in the Caucasus.
 He worked as a teacher of painting and drawing in the village of Geryusy (now the city of Goris, Armenia).
 ‘The air is clear, you can see for miles, and everything seems in blossom,’ he wrote to his wife.
 Works from his productive stay include a bright 1915 painting The Caucasus and a 1916 charcoal View of the Caucasus as seen from his balcony.
 The picturesque nature of the Caucasus region had inspired Bohomazov to create numerous other cubo-futuristic canvases, which were later on collated under the cycle Memories of Caucasus'.
 For some time, his wife Wanda stayed with him in Geryusy.

-After returning to Kyiv in the end of 1917, Bohomazov starts teaching across numerous high schools and art academies, to be able to support his family financially.
+After returning to Kyiv in the end of 1917, Bohomazov started teaching across numerous high schools and art academies, to be able to support his family financially.

 Introducing Spectralism, 'The Sawmill', late 1910s–1920s

 In 1917, the anti-Establishment artist welcomed the ideas of October Revolution, joining Olexandra Exter in Agitprop decoration of trains and boats.
 Yet, contrary to the later development and interpretation of Bolshevik Revolution, he saw the fall of Russian Empire and the ideas of revolution as contributing to the release of Ukrainian national artistic potential, and in tune with the proclamation of Ukrainian Independence of 1917-18.
 His speech to the first All-Ukrainian Artists’ Congress in June 1918 was that of a fiercely patriotic artist, slamming art schools for sticking to ‘guidelines from the North’ (i.e. Russia) where ‘the spirit of Academism destroys the mind’ and young Ukrainian artists had been ‘deprived of their individuality, while their souls poisoned’.